awsdocs/amazon-rekognition-custom-labels-developer-guide/doc_source/cd-ground-truth.md

 1. In the console bucket, [create a folder](https://docs.aws.amazon.com/AmazonS3/latest/user-guide/create-folder.html) to hold your images\.
 **Note**
 The console bucket is created when you first open the Amazon Rekognition Custom Labels console in an AWS Region\.
-For more information, see [Step 2: Create Your First Project](gs-step-create-bucket.md)\.
+For more information, see [Step 3: Create your project](tutorial-step-create-bucket.md)\.

 1. [Upload your images](https://docs.aws.amazon.com/AmazonS3/latest/user-guide/upload-objects.html) to the folder that you just created\.